hendrikvanantwerpen/scala-collection-mapreduce/README.md

 operations and cast to the correct type.
 Since we always create the same type of collection as we start with, assuming zero is correct, this should not fail.

+The aggregators are designed to be very generous in the input they accept.
+So a sorted map can be inserted a map, but also a list of pairs.

 ## Comparison to traditional MapReduce and Monoidic MapReduce